digital-asset/daml-dit-arcade-index/README.md

     repository: REPONAME
 ```

-and, after approval & merging, should soon begin showing up shortly.
+and, after approval & merging, should soon begin showing up within Daml Hub.

-Daml Hub subscribes to all of the Release pages specified in the index, and when it detects a new release that contains a DIT file, will make it available for deployment from the [Console](https://projectdabl.com/docs/quickstart/#sample-apps).
+Daml Hub subscribes to all of the Release pages specified in this index, and when it detects a new release that contains a DIT file, will make it available for deployment from the [Console](https://projectdabl.com/docs/quickstart/#sample-apps).

 ## Update

 After publishing your Daml Hub app, pushing updates to the arcade is easy and automatic.
-Simply increment your app's version tag in `dabl-meta.yaml`, and publish a new GH Release with an updated DIT file containing the new code.
+Simply increment your app's version tag in `dabl-meta.yaml`, rebuild it with `ddit build`, and rerelease it as a new version with `ddit release`.

 The new version will become deployable from Daml Hub sometime within 30 minutes to an hour of the release.